 Even comparing BC’s area to the area of somewhere else means very little, until you visualize it… so I figured, what the heck!
 Let’s visualize these comparisons using MAPfrappe*.

 As you can see, BC is larger than the UK (243,600 km²) and Ireland (84,420 km²).

 It’s bigger than Japan (377,900km2).

 It can eat all of California (424,000 km²).

 It can swallow Florida (170,300 km²) and its neighbouring states.

-* MAPfrappe is an online tool that allows you to draw an outline of one part of the world (ex: the outline of BC) and overlay it on another part of the world (ex: Japan), so you can properly visualize how it compares.
-And yes, for you cartography gurus, it does factor scale and projection distortion and makes the appropriate changes, so it’s more or less accurate.
+* MAPfrappe is a now-defunct online tool that used to allow you to draw an outline of one part of the world (ex: the outline of BC) and overlay it on another part of the world (ex: Japan), so you can properly visualize how it compares.
+And yes, for you cartography gurus, it does factor scale and projection distortion and makes the appropriate changes, so it’s more or less accurate for these fun (and not scientific) purposes.
 You can read more about the details on their website.